2001654/CS220AU-DP-2022/index.md

 ## Types of digital identity

-* Social Media Accounts - Users can register for an account on several social media platforms and use it to identify themselves online.
+* Social Media Accounts: Users can register for an account on several social media platforms and use it to identify themselves online.
 These accounts typically have a username or handle in addition to other private data that can be used to confirm the user's identity.

-* Biometric Data - Biometric information describes a person's distinctive physical traits, such as their fingerprints or iris patterns.
+* Biometric Data: Biometric information describes a person's distinctive physical traits, such as their fingerprints or iris patterns.
 These can be used to establish a digital identity that is challenging to mimic or forge.

-* Single sign-on (SSO) accounts - Users that have SSO accounts can sign in to numerous services or websites with just one set of credentials.
+* Single sign-on (SSO) accounts: Users that have SSO accounts can sign in to numerous services or websites with just one set of credentials.
 Users may find it easier to maintain their digital identities as a result because they only need to remember one set of login details.

+* Cryptographic keys: Cryptographic keys are mathematical values that are used to encrypt and decrypt data.
+They can also be used to create digital signatures, which can be used to verify the identity of the person or entity using the key

+* Government-issued IDs: In some cases, government-issued IDs such as driver's licenses or passport numbers can be used as digital identities.
+These can be used to verify the user's identity for various purposes, such as voting or accessing government services online.

 ## How digital identities can cause existential risks